Key takeaways

 Some debit cards allow customers to transfer their cryptocurrency to fiat on a lump sum basis rather than on a transaction-by-transaction basis.
 In this case, the conversion from crypto to fiat is still treated as a taxable event.
 However, there’s no need to report each individual purchase on your tax return.

-What about purchases made with stablecoin?
+What about purchases made with stablecoins?

 Are there any tax advantages to using a crypto debit card?